SFDO-Tooling/CumulusCI/docs/dev.rst

     Example: Salesforce EDA

 .. code-block:: yaml

     project:
         dependencies:
             - github: https://github.com/SalesforceFoundation/EDA

 When ``update_dependencies`` runs, these steps are taken against the referenced repository.

-* Look for ``cumulusci.yml`` and parse if found.
+* Look for the ``cumulusci.yml`` file and parse if found.
 * Determine if the project has subfolders under unpackaged/pre.
 If found, deploys them first.
-* Determine if the project specifies any dependencies in ``cumulusci.yml``.
+* Determine if the project specifies any dependencies in the ``cumulusci.yml`` file.
 If found, deploys them next in the queue.
-* Determine if the project has a namespace configured in ``cumulusci.yml``.
-If found, treats the project as a managed package unless the unmanaged option is also True.
+* Determine if the project has a namespace configured in the ``cumulusci.yml`` file.
+If found, treats the project as a managed package unless the unmanaged option is also ``True``.
 * If the project has a namespace and is not set for unmanaged, use the GitHub API to get the latest release and install it.
 * If the project is an unmanaged dependency, the ``src`` or ``force-app`` directory is deployed.
 * Determine if the project has subfolders under unpackaged/post.
 If found, deploys them next.
-Namespace tokens are replaced with ``namespace__`` or an empty string depending on if the dependency is considered managed or unmanaged.
+Namespace tokens are replaced with ``namespace__`` or an empty string, depending on if the dependency is considered managed or unmanaged.

 Reference Unmanaged Projects
 ****************************

-If the referenced repository does not have a namespace configured or if the dependency specifies the ``unmanaged`` option as ``True``, the repository is treated as an unmanaged repository.
+If the referenced repository does not have a namespace configured, or if the dependency specifies the ``unmanaged`` option as ``True``, the repository is treated as an unmanaged repository.

     Example: Salesforce EDA